-The local planning authority will permit development provided it avoids flood risk to people and property and complies with the following:
+The local planning authority will permit development provided it avoids flood risk to people and property and complies with the following:-

-- Applies a Sequential Test to the location, and the Exception Test if required, and applying the sequential approach at the site level; - ii.
+- i.
+Applies a Sequential Test to the location, and the Exception Test if required, and applying the sequential approach at the site level; - ii.
 Manages flood risk from new development to ensure risk is not increased elsewhere and that opportunities to reduce the causes and impacts of flooding within the district through development are taken; - iii.
 Manages flood risk from new development by ensuring drainage off site has enough capacity to service the new development; - iv.
 Safeguards land and designated structures and features from development that is required for current and future flood management; - v.
-Includes sustainable water management systems such as Sustainable Drainage Systems (SuDS) which must be considered at the outset and should be designed to meet the relevant standards and accompanied by a management plan for the lifetime of the development;
+Includes sustainable water management systems such as Sustainable Drainage Systems (SuDS) which must be considered at the outset and should be designed to meet the relevant standards and accompanied by a management plan;

 - vi.
-Is located at a sufficient distance from existing wastewater treatment works to allow adequate odour dispersion, or takes appropriate odour control measures; - vii.
-Ensures that water supply, surface water drainage and wastewater infrastructure to service new development are provided and, where necessary, occupation of development is phased to align with the delivery of infrastructure; - viii.
-Prioritise and explore the opportunities for Natural Flood Management for all proposals in areas at risk of flooding for the lifetime of the development before any hard engineering flood defences or water attenuation measures are proposed.
+Is located at a sufficient distance from existing wastewater treatment works to allow adequate odour dispersion, or takes appropriate odour control measures. - vii.Ensures that water supply, surface water drainage and wastewater infrastructure to service new development are provided and connect to the nearest point of adequate capacity where feasible.